Awards for Financial Reporting

 The City presents its financial statements in the Comprehensive Annual Financial Report (CAFR) for the fiscal year ending June 30.
 This CAFR document includes the audited results of all City funds as well as the results of the urban renewal agency.
 The City has received an unqualified or "clean" opinion on the financial statements from our independent auditors for more than twenty-five years.

 These annual financial audits found that the City's financial statements present fairly its financial condition and are in conformance with generally accepted accounting principles applied on a consistent basis.
 Additionally, these annual financial audits have included favorable Compliance and Internal Control reports as required by Government Auditing Standards.

-Lake Oswego also received the GFOA Distinguished Budget Presentation Award every fiscal year that the City submitted an application FY00 - FY09 and FY11 - FY14.
-The award was also received for the 2015-16 annual budget.
+Lake Oswego also received the GFOA Distinguished Budget Presentation Award every fiscal year that the City submitted an application FY00 - FY16.
+(The City did not apply for the award for FY10 and FY15).

 This award is the highest form of recognition in governmental budgeting.
 Its attainment represents a significant accomplishment by a governmental entity, its financial staff, and its management.
 Presentation of the award to an entity helps reinforce the importance of its budgeting efforts.

 The City is very proud to have received this award.
 The award program is an international one established in 1984 to encourage exemplary budgetary practices and to provide peer recognition for government finance officers who prepare budget documents.
 Entities that participate in the program submit four copies of their operating budget for review by independent judges who evaluate the document according to specific criteria.
 Each reviewer rates the budget's proficiency in four major categories: as a policy document, an operations guide, a financial plan, and a communications device.